 “No, it’s cool,” said Tess.
 “Keep going.”

 “So that’s it, basically, but now you’ve brought things to a head.
 Stefan couldn’t have gotten into the inn with Davron alive.
 Cax himself had a secret agreement with Davron to protect his inn.
-If it came under serious attack, Cax would draw it into his own world.
+If it came under serious attack, Cax would draw the entire building and the caves beneath into his own world.
 When Megaera showed up with Karsk, Davron thought he might have been sold out, so he didn’t summon Cax to help him.”

 “You’re just making all this stuff up,” said Curt.
 “You’ve got all these overpowered monsters and demigods that aren’t in the rules.
 They muddy up the game.”

 “You wanna quit?” said Rei, irritated.

 Curt shrugged, unhappy.
 “I guess not,” he said.

 “I’ll tell you what,” said Steve.
 “What’s coming up will be a straightforward dungeon adventure.
 There are mazes and traps and secret passageways and all that good stuff under Raglar’s castle.
 Just bear with me, okay?”

 Curt looked a little unsure, but straightened in his chair.
 “Okay.”

 “Before Varanor sends you all on your way to find Megaera, he tells you that events are unfolding quickly and he needs to press his advantage.
 ‘It won’t be enough to kill Raglar,’ he says, and explains that the giant has three magical artifacts hidden somewhere in his fortress.
 They hold his guilt, his fear, and his doubt.”